-Before I cover what I can do for Chicago mortgage seekers, a note about mortgage rates.
+Before I cover what I can do for people looking for a Chicago mortgage broker, a note about mortgage rates.
 Always read the fine print.

 Online, you see various Chicago mortgage companies’ rates, and some of them are very low.
 That’s because they talk about what the perfect applicant could get should the perfect applicant apply for a 3-Year ARM mortgage loan.

 ARM’s (Adjustable Rate Mortgages) have a fixed rate in the beginning, then the rate adjusts based on an index, usually the LIBOR.
 A 3-year ARM has a low, fixed rate for the 1st 3 years, then the rate adjusts based on the index rate at the time it adjusts.

 In other words, unless you’re looking for a 3-year ARM Chicago mortgage, that low advertised rate does you no good.

 What I Can Do For Chicago Mortgage Broker Seekers